florian-huber/hplc-py/paper.md

 chemical constituents with similar chromatographic retention times.

 # Statement of Need
-HPLC has become a gold-standard method across diverse fields for precise quantitation and separation of chemical mixtures.
+Chromatography has become a gold-standard method across diverse fields for precise quantitation and separation of chemical mixtures.
 A key objective in the analysis of chromatographic data is determining the time-integrated signal of each